 President’s Statement on Equal Opportunity and Non-Discrimination

-In pursuing its mission of excellence as a comprehensive, graduate-research university with a liberal arts base, the University strives to create and maintain a harmonious, high performance work and educational environment.
+In pursuing its mission of excellence as a comprehensive, graduate-research university with a liberal arts base, the University strives to create and maintain a harmonious, high-performance work and educational environment.
+Conduct that discriminates, harasses, or intimidates by threat, is contrary to our commitment.
+Further, workplace behavior that is disruptive to the operations of the University or that impairs workplace discipline interferes with this mission.

 The University will continue to reinforce its commitment of non-discrimination to all groups protected by local, state, and federal law.
 We will continue to monitor our methods of recruitment, retention, and advancement of qualified faculty, staff, and students and annually examine our affirmative action plan, as prescribed by federal guidelines, to measure whether our campus is reflective of the community we serve.